 Staying by a window will give you the best outcome.
 “Try to avoid artificial indoor lighting,” Lauren explained.
 “It’s a culprit for raccoon-eye shadows and tends to make colors look weird.”

 Be sure you don’t overlook your lighting situation, lighting can change the entire vibe of your brand photos!
 If this is an area you’re worried about overthinking, it may be in your best interest to work with a professional brand photographer.

 Lauren explained that variety in the look of your photos can mean using various:

 This will give you more flexibility when it comes to cropping and adding photos to your website and social media.

 She said that a variety in content means showing:

-At the end of our conversation Lauren shared with me that each of these tips are suggestions, not requirements.
 While the steps listed above can seem overwhelming you can absolutely take your own brand photos and should if that’s what fits your stage in business!
 Some photos are better than no photos.

 If you are at the stage where investing in a photographer seems like the best option here’s what lauren recommends you look out for:

 Go with someone who specializes in brand photography.